Ronnie Boodoosingh

-Ronnie Boodoosingh (born 1969/1970) is a Trinidadian and Tobagonian jurist who is the ninth Chief Justice of Trinidad and Tobago.
-He was appointed chief justice in October 2025.
+Ronnie Boodoosingh (born 1969/1970) is a Trinidadian jurist who is serving as ninth Chief Justice of Trinidad and Tobago since October 2025.

-Early life and education

-Boodoosingh was born to Leela (a.k.a.
-Leila) and Lal (a.k.a.
-Steve) Boodoosingh and grew up in a Hindu Indo-Trinidadian family in Pepper Village, Fyzabad in south Trinidad.
-He is one of eleven children and grew up in a home with no electricity or running water.
-He was educated at Pepper Village Government Primary School and Presentation College, San Fernando.

 Boodoosingh graduated from the University of the West Indies and the Hugh Wooding Law School.
 He was admitted to the bar in 1992.
 He later obtained a Master of Laws in international dispute resolution from the University of London.

 Career

 After being admitted to practice law in 1992, Boodoosingh worked for the law firm J. D. Sellier & Company.
 He worked for the office of the Director of Public Prosecutions (DPP) from August 1994 to August 2001.
 After leaving the office of the DPP he began lecturing at the Hugh Wooding Law School where he taught ethics and served as director of the Trial Advocacy Programme and founded the Human Rights Law Clinic.
 In 2007 he was appointed a puisne judge, and was appointed to the Court of Appeal in 2020.